alexandzors/things/docs/grafana.md

 Also this tutorial is not designed for people that wish to run Grafana outside of their network on a cloud hosted instance.
 So do not expect any sort of guide on SSL except for running Grafana behind a reverse proxy powered by [Caddy](https://caddyserver.com/)!
 If you wish to setup SSL/TLS/Encryption for your database calls and collectors, you will have to find a different guide for that.
 Sorry!

+>I plan to make this as detailed as possible in the coming weeks.
+Right now its a start to what I hope will be a fully featured guide.
+So bare with me!

 -----

 ## Pre-Requisites